Just released! Rabbi Noah Weinberg’s 48 Ways to Wisdom. Click here to order.

 Judaism says the mind has 70 tracks.
 That may sound improbable, but actually we use multi-tracks all the time.

 Remember when you first learned how to drive?
 You couldn't handle any distractions.
 If someone started chatting, you'd ask him to be quiet.
 It was full focus on the road ahead.

 Now think of all the activities you do while driving: tuning the radio, planning your day, talking on the phone, enjoying the scenery, looking for a parking space – and driving the car, too!

 By controlling different tracks, you can exponentially increase your power for living.
-It is known that Rabbi Yehoshua Leib Diskin (20th century Israel) could write two letters, one with each hand, while having a conversation at the same time – plus whatever was going on in his mind besides.
+It is known that Rabbi Chaim Ozer Grodzinsky (20th century Europe) could write two letters, one with each hand, while having a conversation at the same time – plus whatever was going on in his mind besides.

 This skill does not happen overnight.
 Like juggling, before you can coordinate three balls, you first need to know how to catch.

 To develop concentration, choose one thought, focus intently, and work it through.
 (Of course, the prerequisite to concentrate on one idea totally is that it must be interesting and important to you.)

 Once you've mastered a single track, you can expand to the other 69 tracks of your mind.